thwint/ansible-playbooks/docs/roles/docker_container.md

 # Docker container role

 This role is used to set up and configure multiple docker containers.
+It is only to set up simple containers.
+For more complex container setup a separate role should be created.

 List of available containers: